litmuschaos/v1-litmus-docs/docs/faq-general.md

 Litmus provides a basic set of prometheus metrics indicating the total count of chaos experiments, passed/failed experiments and individual status of experiments specified in the ChaosEngine, which can be queried against the monitor pod.
 Work to enhance and improve this is underway.
-The default mode is to run experiments with `monitoring: false`.

 ### Does Litmus track any usage metrics on the test clusters?